 Applications submitted without a project description or applications sent as e-mails will not be considered.
 Only submitted documents will be subjected to an expert assessment.

-Additional information about the position can be obtained by contacting Associate Professor Georg Picot, e-mail email@example.com, phone +4755582696.
+Additional information about the position is obtainable by contacting Head of department Peter Andersen, e-mail email@example.com, or phone 55583063/92091943.

-Appointed research fellows will be admitted to the doctoral education programme at the Faculty of Social Sciences.
-Further information about the programme is available on the webpage http://www.uib.no/en/svf/37940/doctoral-education.
-Questions about the programme may be directed to senior officer Hanne Gravermoen, e-mail: email@example.com, phone: +47 55 58 90 68.
+Appointed research fellows will be admitted to the doctoral education program at the Faculty of Social Sciences.
+Further information about the program is available on the webpage http://www.uib.no/en/svf/37940/doctoral-education.
+Questions about the program may be directed to senior officer Hanne Gravermoen, e-mail: email@example.com, phone: +47 55 58 90 68.

 The University of Bergen applies the principle of public access to information when recruiting staff for academic positions.